CanDIG/htsget_app/PySAM-with-s3.md

 htsfile s3://default@play/testfiles/NA18537.vcf.gz
 ```

-If it was successful, the output would look something like this:
+If the request was successful, the output would look something like this:
 ```
 s3://default@play/testfiles/NA18537.vcf.gz:     VCF version 4.1 BGZF-compressed variant calling data
 ```